Skip to main content

 • existing product copy and internal compare UI built around the OpenRouter comparison path

-3) Batch and async parity improved materially
+3) Batch and async support is much stronger now

 • batch create, retrieve, and cancel across API, docs, and SDKs